chen42/slides/antiviral.md

 	* Effective against influenza A and B viruses
   * Initiate treatment within 48 h of symptom onset
 	* A single oral dose
-	* Only for those aged 12 or more (for now)
+	* Only for those aged 12 or more initialy, subsequent clinical trails found to be safe for children as well.

+---

+## <span id="drug"> Baloxavir marboxil (Xofluza) </span>

 * MoA
 	* Cellular mRNA has a 5' methylated cap and a polyA tail
-	* Cap-dependent endonuclease binds to the [5' methylated caps of cellular mRNAs](http://oregonstate.edu/instruction/bi314/fall11/figure_07_16a.jpg) and cleaves the cellular mRNAs' 10 to 15 nucleotides 3' to [the cap structure.
+	* Cap-dependent endonuclease binds to the [5' methylated caps of cellular mRNAs](http://oregonstate.edu/instruction/bi314/fall11/figure_07_16a.jpg) and cleaves the cellular mRNAs' 10 to 15 nucleotides 3' to the cap structure.
 This cellular capped RNA fragment is used by the viral polymerase to prime the synthesis of viral mRNA.
 	* Baloxavir is an inhibitor of this cap-dependent endonuclease
 * Adverse effects:
 	* headache, diarrhea, bronchitis